-The following is not an exhaustive list or explanation of all risks which investors may face when making an investment in the Bonds and should be used as guidance only.
+The following should be used as guidance only.
 Additional risks and uncertainties relating to the Issuer that are not currently known to the Issuer or that it currently deems immaterial, may individually or cumulatively also have a material adverse effect on the business, prospects, results of operations and/or financial position of the Issuer and, if any such risk should occur, the price of the Bonds may decline and investors could lose all or part of their investment.